imamhs/OpenGL3Droom/README.md

 # OpenGL3Droom
 A classic OpenGL open world third person camera sample program written in SDL(Simple DirectMedia Layer).
 Proper mouse view constraints like high end games.
+Cross platform, works on Linux/Windows.

 Move mouse to rotate the world view.
 Scroll mouse to zoom in and zoom out the view.